Army of the Pharaohs: 2015–2021: Hiatus and fallout among members

 As of 2015, the group has been on a hiatus whilst they all focus on their solo careers and other ventures.
 In a 2018 poll, Jedi Mind Tricks, the group that spawned AOTP scored 43.64% in a comparison with rival hip hop group Slum Village, who scored 56.34% as the G.O.A.T. rap group in the fourth installment of Ambrosia For Heads' annual battle series features.

 On February 13, 2020, King Magnetic released his diss track towards Vinnie Paz entitled "Be Quiet", thus removing himself from the collective.
 The next day on February 14, 2020, Doap Nixon subsequently released another diss track towards Paz entitled "Leg Shot" on the same day as Paz's fourth studio album As Above So Below, thus removing himself from the collective as well.
 Within their tracks, they both announced their departure from the supergroup.
 The issues between the pair and Paz supposedly started in 2009 with numerous trivial matters which were all squashed in 2015.
 Magnetic caught up with Paz after his 2016 Jedi Mind Tricks show in Albuquerque, New Mexico and agreed to put aside the differences they had.
-Unfortunately however, with Nixon's release of Sour Diesel II, Paz threatened to remove his lyrics and track contributions on the album unless Nixon removed King Magnetic's verses from his album.
+However, with Nixon's release of Sour Diesel II, Paz threatened to remove his lyrics and track contributions on the album unless Nixon removed King Magnetic's verses from his album.
 This is what resulted in the releases of the diss track "Be Quiet" by Magnetic which was supposedly recorded many years earlier.

 2022–present: Death of Blacastan

-In February 2022, it was reported that AOTP member Blacastan passed away.
+In February 2022, it was reported that AOTP member Blacastan had died.
 As a result, members; Apathy, Celph Titled, Esoteric, Vinnie Paz, Crypt the Warchild, and Planetary reconnected again as Army of the Pharaohs to release the single "Blac Prime Minister" in May 2022 to pay tribute to Blacastan.
 This would be the first time after 8 years members performed as AOTP.
 The last time being with the release of their fifth studio album, Heavy Lies the Crown, in 2014.